faasm/faasm/README.md

 `faasm.h` contains some useful wrappers to make it easier to interact with the Faasm system.

-The `FaasmMemory` struct is a convenience wrapper to make memory management easier.
-It has the following properties:
+The `FaasmMemory` struct represents the memory available to Faasm functions.
+It has the following fields:

 - `input` - this is an array containing the input data to the function
 - `output` - this is where the function can write its output data
-- `chainFunctions`, `chainInputs`, `chainCount` - these are internal values used to handle function "chaining"
+- `chainFunctions`, `chainInputs`, `chainCount` - these are internal values used to handle function "chaining" (see below)

 ### Chaining

 "Chaining" is when one function makes a call to another function (which must be owned by the same user).

-To do this, the `chainFunction` function in `faasm.h` can be called.

-My function can invoke the function `foo`, passing some input data as follows:
+To do this, `chainFunction()` in `faasm.h` can be called.
+For my function to invoke the function `foo`, (also owned by me), it can do the following:

 ```
 #include "faasm.h"

 EMSCRIPTEN_KEEPALIVE
 int exec(struct FaasmMemory *memory) {
+    uint8_t funcData[] = {1, 2, 3, 4};
+    int dataLength = 4;
+    char* funcName = "foo";

-    chainFunction(memory, "foo", funcData, dataLength);
+    chainFunction(memory, funcName, funcData, dataLength);

     return 0;
 }
 ```

+`chainFunction` can be called multiple times in one function.
+Once the original function has completed, these calls will go back through the main scheduler and be executed.

 ## Uploading Functions

 To upload a function you can use `curl` to send a PUT request to the synchronous URL for the given function.
-For example, if I:
+For example:

-- Have a faasm endpoint running at `localhost:8080`
+- I have a Faasm endpoint running at `localhost:8080`
-- Have a compiled function file at `/tmp/do_something.wasm`
+- I've compiled my WebAssembly function file to `/tmp/do_something.wasm`
-- Want to upload this function to user `simon` and function name `cool_func`
+- I want to upload this function to user `simon` and function name `cool_func`

-I would execute:
+I can execute:

 ```
 curl http://myhost:8080/f/simon/cool_func/ -X PUT -T /tmp/do_something.wasm